When was the last time you brushed your dog’s teeth? If you’re like most pet parents, the answer might be “never” or “I can’t remember.”

 How to Brush Your Dog’s Teeth

-2. Slowly acclimate your dog to the toothpaste and toothbrush.
+2. Gradually introduce toothpaste and toothbrush.
 Take your time introducing the toothbrush and toothpaste to your dog.
 The process may take several weeks.
 Start with the toothpaste.
 Put a small amount on your finger and let them lick it off while praising them.
 Afterward, reward them with a treat to form positive associations.
 If your dog has sensitive teeth and gums, Dogswell Soft & Chewy treats are a great option.
 Do this daily for about a week.
 Then introduce the toothbrush, letting your dog smell and explore it.
 Add the toothpaste to the brush and let your dog lick it off.
 Again, use lots of praise and treats.

 3. Slowly acclimate your dog to having their teeth and gums touched.
 Once your dog has accepted the toothbrush and paste, gently lift their lips and quickly rub some of the paste onto your dog’s teeth and gums, offering treats immediately afterward.
 Do this for a few days, and then try it with the toothbrush.
 Do this daily for another week or more, until your dog is comfortable with you and the brush touching their teeth and gums.